Wilstorm/hello-world/README.md

 # RetroPie Shader Config Files

-This script creates cfg files for optimum shader appearence for use with RetroPie.
+This script creates cfg files for optimum shader appearence for use with RetroPie Libretro cores.
 Works with the following cores:

   **mame2000-libretro** *(based on MAME 0.37b5)*<br>
   **mame2003-libretro** *(based on MAME 0.78)*<br>